 Skip to main content

-Our food is locally sourced when possible to reduce environmental impact and support nearby farmers and vendors.
-We prioritize ethically sourced ingredients, including cage-free eggs, certified seafood, and seasonal produce.
+We prioritize local sourcing to reduce environmental impact and support nearby farmers and vendors, and our commitment to responsible sourcing includes ethically sourced ingredients such as cage-free eggs, certified seafood, and seasonal produce.

-As part of WashU’s bottled water ban, dining locations do not sell or serve plastic bottled water.
-Reusable bottles and filling stations are encouraged across campus
+In alignment with WashU’s bottled water ban, dining locations do not sell or serve plastic bottled water.
+Reusable bottles and campus water-filling stations are encouraged throughout campus

 1. Create your ReusePass account using this link